The Amazons of the Amazon: European myth or indigenous reality?

 • and sometimes direct participation in conflicts.

-Among the Icamiabas , these dimensions seem to have been particularly pronounced.
-The accounts describe women capable of defending themselves, protecting their territory, and asserting their autonomy in the face of neighboring groups.
+Among the Icamiabas, these dimensions seem to have been particularly pronounced.
+Accounts describe women capable of defending themselves, protecting their territory, and asserting their autonomy against neighboring groups.

-This reality deeply unsettled European observers, who were used to societies where war and political power were almost exclusively male.
+This reality deeply unsettled European observers, accustomed to societies where war and political power were almost exclusively masculine.

-European accounts of the Icamiabas constantly oscillate between observation and interpretation.
+European accounts of the Icamiabas constantly fluctuate between observation and interpretation.

-On the one hand, they recount real encounters with armed, organized, and determined women.
-On the other, they amplify certain elements to fuel an exotic, sometimes sensationalist, fantasy.
-It is in this ambiguous space that the myth takes shape.
+On one hand, they testify to real encounters with armed, organized, and determined women.
+On the other hand, they amplify certain elements to feed an exotic, sometimes sensationalist, imagination.
+It is in this blurry space that the myth takes shape.

 • more numerous than they perhaps were;